Aananda-giri/Bootcamps/README.md

 # Chapter 12: Showing validation errors (group-5)

+- validation errors

 # Chapter 13: Relating Posts with User Collection (group-6)

+- displaying username (from logged-in user session).

 # Chapter 14: (group-6)

+- WYSIWYG Editor for user to format the blog post
+- WYSIWYG: What you see is what you get.
+- HTML editor: summernote.org/getting-started/#for-bootstrap-4

+# Chapter 15: MongoDB atlas

+- Create [mongodb on atlas](https://cloud.mongodb.com/) and replace uri in index.js

+# Chapter 16: Deploying to heroku